WMattWood/codewars/README.md

 # codewars
-these are solutions to codewars katas which I have solved on codewars. additionally, this repo serves as a learning ground for implementing tests. the testing is performed using `jest` and `chai` on the JavaScript side. only katas of 5kyu difficulty and up have been included.
+These are solutions to codewars katas which I have solved on codewars.
+Additionally, this repo serves as a learning ground for implementing tests.
+The testing is performed using `jest` and `chai` on the JavaScript side.
+Only katas of 5kyu difficulty and up have been included.

 **JAVASCRIPT**